13 Magical Things to Do in Salzburg in Winter [2025]

 But to experience a concert this magnificent, you’ll have to have a bit of dedication, and more than a bit of advance planning.

-Tickets tend to sell out months in advance so this is an experience that you’ll want to try to book the moment you know you’re taking a winter trip to Salzburg.
+Tickets can sometimes sell out months in advance, especially in the high season, so this is an experience that you’ll want to try to book the moment you know you’re taking a winter trip to Salzburg.
 The earlier the better!

 Take a Sound of Music tour.